NCAR/hotfilm/README.md

 the second corresponding to the PPS pulse in the counter channel.
 This would be evident by a 2-second difference between successive sample times.

+This 0-second or 2-second difference is detected by the time tag algorithm, and the time tag is adjusted to align it with the expected time tag.
+However, this has some risk.
+If the very first timestamp is off by a second, then all subsequent timestamps will keep being adjusted and will also be off by one second.

+Just in case such a situation ever needs to be detected and corrected, the difference between the timestamp and the system time is stored in the PPS statistics sample as variable `timetag_to_system`.
+Adding that value to the sample time tag yields the system time that was returned after the stream read completed.
+That is the time from which the sample time tag is derived, either by backing off according to `pps_step`, or else by backing off a full second from the system time after the second read a get an approximate start of the scans in the previous read.

 Here are a few thoughts about how to guard against time tag errors from such a significant delay, if it were to become a problem.
 There could be a check that the system time "seems reasonable" relative to the previous sample time